googleforgames/agones/site/content/en/docs/Guides/health-checking.md

    it is restart as per the `restartPolicy` (which defaults to "Always")
 1. If the GameServer container fails healthy checking after the `Ready` state, then it doesn't restart, but moves the GameServer to an `Unhealthy` state.
-1. If the GameServer container exits while in `Ready` state, it will restart as per the `restartPolicy` (which defaults to "Always", since `RestartPolicy` is a Pod wide setting), but will immediately move to an `Unhealthy` state.
+1. If the GameServer container exits while in `Ready` state, it will be restarted as per the `restartPolicy` (which defaults to "Always", since `RestartPolicy` is a Pod wide setting), but will immediately move to an `Unhealthy` state.
-1. If the SDK sidecar fails, then it wiil restarted, assuming the `RestartPolicy` is Always/OnFailure.
+1. If the SDK sidecar fails, then it will be restarted, assuming the `RestartPolicy` is Always/OnFailure.

 ## Reference
 ```yaml